csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

     - sample new lists by adding/removing/moving a rule
     - at the end, return the list that had the highest probability
   - [scalable bayesian rule lists](https://dl.acm.org/citation.cfm?id=3306086) (yang et al. 2017) - faster algorithm for computing
+    - doesn't return entire posterior
-- [learning certifiably optimal rules lists](https://dl.acm.org/citation.cfm?id=3098047) (angelino et al. 2017) - optimization for categorical feature space
+  - [learning certifiably optimal rules lists](https://dl.acm.org/citation.cfm?id=3098047) (angelino et al. 2017) - even faster optimization for categorical feature space
     - can get upper / lower bounds for loss = risk + $\lambda$ * listLength
+    - doesn't return entire posterior
 - [Expert-augmented machine learning](https://arxiv.org/abs/1903.09731) (gennatas et al. 2019)
   - make rule lists, then compare the outcomes for each rule with what clinicians think should be outcome for each rule
   - look at rules with biggest disagreement and engineer/improve rules or penalize unreliable rules